-If the complaint is a valid complaint, the Monitoring officer will write to the Subject Member (and in the case of a complaint about a Parish Councillor to the Clerk of the Parish Council) with details of the allegations (subject to any representations from the Complainant about confidentiality or concerns that disclosure of the complaint would prejudice any potential investigation) and notifying the Subject Member of their right to consult the Independent Person.
-At the same time the Monitoring Officer will write to the Independent Person with details of the allegations so that they are aware of the nature of the complaint if the Subject Member consults them.
+The Monitoring Officer will acknowledge receipt of the complaint within 5 working days of receiving it.
+The Monitoring Officer will write to the Subject Member (and in the case of a complaint about a Parish Councillor to the Clerk of the Parish Council) with details of the allegations (subject to any representations from the Complainant about confidentiality or concerns that disclosure of the complaint would prejudice any potential investigation) and notifying the Subject Member of their right to consult the Independent Person.
+At the same time the Monitoring Officer will write to the Independent Person with details of the allegations so that he/she is aware of the nature of the complaint if the Subject Member consults them.
 The Subject Member may, within 10 working days of the date of the letter, or such longer period as the Monitoring Officer may agree, make written representations to the Monitoring Officer which will be taken into account when deciding how the complaint will be dealt with.